codepongo/utocode/README.md

 * tuxlist
 	a link list implementation. it is like the linux kernel source code.

+* tsscanf.c
+	a test case. it tests the brackets of the function *sscanf* function controls a string.
 * 3rdpart - the third library that i watch.

 	+ rapyd-tk